 Fifteen years ago, Carol began photographing wild horses.
 As she followed several herds in Wyoming, Colorado and Montana, she became aware of how precarious their situation on public lands has become.
 Since then, she has dedicated herself to educating people with her photographs and stories about the wild horses.
 She is one of the leading advocates working to keep America’s wild horses wild and free on our public lands.
 Her award-winning book Wild Hoofbeats: America’s Vanishing Wild Horses.
 The book was released winter of 2008 and is currently in its third printing.
 Carol’s second book, Horse Photography: The Dynamic Guide for Horse Lovers is in its second printing.
 Carol’s third book, Mustangs: Wild Horses at the Heart of the American Legend was published in October 2014 in France.
 Her most recent book, Galloping to Freedom: Saving the Adobe Town Appaloosas was published in 2015 and has won multiple awards.

 Proceeds from the sales of Carol’s artwork and books fund her work to keep America’s wild horses wild and free.
-For the last eight years, Carol has produced a calendar of her images each year to benefit first the Cloud Foundation and now for Wild Horse Freedom Federation.
+For the last nine years, Carol has produced a calendar of her images each year to benefit first the Cloud Foundation and now for Wild Horse Freedom Federation.
 Carol is the Director of Field Documentation and on the Board of Directors for Wild Horse Freedom Federation, which is dedicated to stopping the roundups and keeping our wild horses wild and free.